 - Early childhood education and care (ECEC) has experienced a surge of policy attention in OECD countries in recent decades, with a focus on children under the age of 3 in many countries.
-In Chile, 23% of 1-year-olds were enrolled in a formal ECEC programme (ISCED 0) in 2018, below the OECD average of 34%.
-Among 2-year-olds, the enrolment rate at ISCED 0 is 35% in Chile, 12 percentage points below the OECD average of 46% (Figure 3). - In many OECD countries, ECEC begins for most children long before they turn 5 and there are universal legal entitlements to a place in ECEC services for at least one or two years before the start of compulsory schooling.
-While compulsory education begins at age 6 in Chile, 79% of 3-5 year-olds in 2018 are enrolled in ECEC programmes and primary education in Chile, compared to 88% on average across OECD countries (Figure 3). - Public provision of early childhood education and care is an important factor in ensuring broad access to affordable ECEC.
+Among 2 year-olds, the enrolment rate at ISCED 0 is 4% in Luxembourg, 42 percentage points below the OECD average of 46% (Figure 3). - In many OECD countries, ECEC begins for most children long before they turn 5 and there are universal legal entitlements to a place in ECEC services for at least one or two years before the start of compulsory schooling.
+While compulsory education begins at age 4 in Luxembourg, 87% of 3-5 year-olds in 2018 are enrolled in ECEC programmes and primary education in Luxembourg, compared to 88% on average across OECD countries (Figure 3). - Public provision of early childhood education and care is an important factor in ensuring broad access to affordable ECEC.
 On average across OECD countries, more than one in two of the children in early childhood educational development services (ISCED 01) are enrolled in private institutions.
-In Chile, 10% of children enrolled in ISCED 01 programmes attend private ECEC institutions.
 Enrolment in private institutions is usually less common for 3-5 year-olds, who are usually enrolled in pre-primary education (ISCED 02), than for younger children.
-In Chile, 63% of children attending pre-primary education are enrolled in private institutions, compared to one in three children on average across OECD countries. - The workforce is at the heart of high-quality early-childhood education and care: stimulating environments and high-quality pedagogy are fostered by better-qualified practitioners and high-quality interactions between children and staff facilitate better learning outcomes.
-In that context, lower child-staff ratios are found to be consistently supportive of staff-child relationships across different types of ECEC settings (NICHD, 2002).
-In Chile, there are 10 children for every teacher working in early childhood educational development services (ISCED 01) compared to 7 on average across OECD countries.
-In Chile, the ratio of children for every full-time equivalent (FTE)
+In Luxembourg, 11% of children attending pre-primary education are enrolled in private institutions, compared to one in three children on average across OECD countries. - The workforce is at the heart of high-quality early-childhood education and care: stimulating environments and high-quality pedagogy are fostered by better-qualified practitioners and highquality interactions between children and staff facilitate better learning outcomes.
+In that context, lower child-staff ratios are found to be consistently supportive of staff-child relationships across

-- teacher working in pre-primary education (ISCED 02) is 23 compared to 14 on average across OECD countries (Figure 3). - Sustained public financial support is critical for the growth and quality of ECEC programmes.
-In 2017, annual total expenditure in pre-primary settings (ISCED 02) averaged USD 6 449 per child in Chile, lower than the average across OECD countries (USD 9 079) (Figure 3).
+- different types of ECEC settings (NICHD, 2002).
+In Luxembourg, the ratio of children for every fulltime equivalent (FTE) teacher working in pre-primary education (ISCED 02) is 12 compared to 14 on average across OECD countries (Figure 3). - Sustained public financial support is critical for the growth and quality of ECEC programmes.
+In 2017, annual total expenditure in pre-primary settings (ISCED 02) averaged USD 19 326 per child in Luxembourg, higher than the average across OECD countries (USD 9 079) (Figure 3).